Frequently Asked Language Learning Questions about the 200 Words a Day courses

 Frequently Asked Questions from People CONSIDERING Buying a Language Course

-Can I order in a way other than using Paypal?
+Can I order in a way other than using Paypal

 What are the prices of Courses?